eshanis/mm-github-pages-starter/_posts/2020-07-15-tools-and-courses-to-set_up-website-edit.md

 ---
 published: true
 ---
 When I started learning about how to set up websites on various platforms, HTML, Linux and started taking courses, I was extremely confused and didn't know where to start.
 I am completely new to the tech side of things and everyday was kind of a do over of me until I started getting a hang of things.
 I started writing about "how to" and "where to go" so I could track what I was doing and maybe help someone else in the same boat.
+This blog is a summary of things I found useful.

 ### ** Webhosting Options**